Get your Staff flu AND Tdap vaccines at one of Erie's Flu Vaccine Fairs in October!

 - Walgreens will also provide Tdap vaccines to those employees who need them to complete pending or expiring employee health requirements.

-- Update Bivalent Booster will be available to staff who are eligible
+- Update COVID-19 Vaccines will be available to staff who are eligible

 Additional Details

-Staff who are attending one of Erie’s vaccine fairs must take and complete an Erie-provided “vaccine passport” on the day of the fair.
-This will be the only available documentation for proof of vaccination.
+Staff who are attending one of Erie’s vaccine fairs must take and complete a provided Vaccination Record on the day of the fair.
+This will be the only available documentation for proof of vaccine administration.

-Once you have been vaccinated, please fill out this form to attest to your vaccinated status.
-The deadline for staff to be vaccinated and to report it is OCTOBER 31.
+The deadline for staff to be vaccinated and to report it is November 30.

-We encourage our insured staff to get their flu vaccine with their local pharmacy or care provider.
+We encourage our insured staff to get their flu, COVID-19, (and Tdap if needed), vaccines with their local pharmacy or care provider.

-Once you have been vaccinated, please fill out this form to attest to your vaccinated status.
-The deadline for staff to be vaccinated and to report it is OCTOBER 31.
+The deadline for staff to be vaccinated and to report it to Employee Health is November 30.

 Where